 With our IVF clinic, I had an eight week scan which showed a blob with a furious beating ‘heart’ (the inverted commas because it’s not really a heart yet) I’d been feeling incredibly sick, the good diet had gone out of the window, the hockey had stopped, we were making jokes about how I was going to ‘pile on the pounds’ this time round.
 The pains I was experiencing were so much worse than with Olivia and I was quite panicky about a potential miscarriage, but the sickness gave us quiet confidence, that’s a good sign, right?
-And you just don’t really think a miscarriage will happen to you, do you?
+Having a miscarriage was on my radar massively this time round whereas it hadn’t been at all with Olivia, but you just secretly hope it won’t be you.
 My husband came to all of my scans, but a private one I’d booked with a clinic in London I went to alone.
-I can’t quite describe it, but something felt wrong about the clinic from the moment I entered.
+I can’t quite describe it, but something felt wrong from the moment I entered.
 Maybe I had a sixth sense.
 I was kept waiting for quite a long time which annoyed me, then was lead into a really dark, huge room with all the medical equipment in the middle.
 I felt uncomfortable, out of place.
-I got myself onto the bed and the Doctor literally didn’t give me a moment to gather my thoughts, she stuck the jelly and the scanner on my tummy and straight away said, ‘There’s no heartbeat, I’m really sorry’, and that was that.
+I got myself onto the bed and the Consultant literally didn’t give me a moment to gather my thoughts, she stuck the jelly and the scanner on my tummy and straight away said, ‘There’s no heartbeat, I’m really sorry’, and that was that.
 My only response was, ‘What?’
-The next moments are a blur, she muttered things about ‘not your fault, often happens now’, I didn’t listen, I wanted to go home but she made me get back on the bed so she could complete her measurements.
-After an incredibly awkward time of standing around while she finished her report, she lead me back to the reception, whispered to the receptionist as I sat down to pay, stunned, well aware of those in the waiting room starring at me.
+The next moments were a blur, she said things about ‘not your fault, often happens now’.
+I couldn’t hear her, she sounded far away.
+I wanted to go home but she made me get back on the bed so she could complete her measurements.
+After an incredibly awkward time of standing around while she finished her report, she lead me back to the reception, whispered to the receptionist as I sat down to pay, stunned, everyone in the waiting room starring at me.
 I left the clinic in tears, phoned my husband and made my way home, crying on the tube.

 The rest of the day was a dream.
 I honestly truly believe that, just like the film Sliding Doors, another Emma in another realm somewhere left that very same clinic clutching photos of her perfectly normal scan, with a big smile on her face.
 My husband and I sat at home in shock for a few hours, not really knowing what to do or say, other than how shit and unfair it was.
 We were due to fly on holiday to Tenerife the next day and we really wanted confirmation that that private scan was correct.
 I managed to get into the Early Pregnancy Unit in Kingston Hospital that same day, and we spent a long three hours waiting to be seen.
 Sadly, despite internally hoping, wishing and praying to whoever might be out there willing to listen, the scan confirmed what I’d been told.
 Did I want to look at the screen?
 No thank you.
 From that point on, mentally, I was no longer pregnant.